Examples on POWER

 67from microprobe.utils.cmdline import print_error, print_info, print_warning

-68from microprobe.utils.misc import RNDINT
+68from microprobe.utils.misc import RND, RNDINT

 69from microprobe.utils.typeguard_decorator import typeguard_testsuite